-Library Consultant specializing in advising libraries and library organizations on marketing and communications, negotiations and licensing for e-resources, and the management of e-library projects
+Library Consultant specializing in advising libraries and library organizations on marketing and communications, negotiations and licensing for digital resources, and the management of e-library projects

-I have worked closely with, and for, libraries and library organizations for almost 20 years to increase the availability and usage of e-resources – firstly as Sales and Marketing Director for Online Products at Oxford University Press (OUP) and, over the last 10 years, as a Library Consultant specializing in the area of e-resources.
+I have worked closely with, and for, libraries and library organizations for over 20 years to increase the availability and usage of digital resources – firstly as Sales and Marketing Director for Online Products at Oxford University Press (OUP) and, over the last 10+ years, as a Library Consultant specializing in the area digital resources.

 I have also undertaken a number of marketing, communications and research projects for JISC Collections, the European Library and the Europeana Libraries project.
 Read more.

 I am a Certified EU General Data Protection Regulation (GDPR) Practitioner, and a member of the UKSG’s Outreach and Engagement Sub-Committee..

 For six years, I worked on an ongoing basis for EIFL, a not-for-profit organization dedicated to improving access to and usage of e-resources in developing and transition countries.
 As Manager of the EIFL Licensing Programme (2009-2014) and Manager of Special Projects (2013-2015), I was responsible for a broad range of activities, including:

 - Negotiating access to over 50 digital resources from more than 25 publishers on behalf of over 40 library consortia – including re-negotiating licences I signed when I was at OUP!

 - Planning and implementing communications campaigns designed to maximise uptake of subscriptions and usage of licensed e-resources